dgroomes/stackoverflow-look-back/README.md

         * `common/`
             * The code in this directory gets loaded into the extension environment (background workers, popups, etc) or the Content Script environment (an isolated JavaScript environment with access to the web page DOM)
-        * `manifest-v3/`
+        * `chrome-manifest-v3/`
-            * Code that supports a Manifest V3 web extension.
+            * Code that supports a Manifest V3 web extension developed for Chrome.
+        * `chrome-manifest-v2/`
+            * Code that supports a Manifest V2 web extension developed for Chrome.
+        * `firefox-manifest-v2/` NOT YET IMPLEMENTED
+            * Code that supports a Manifest V2 web extension developed for Firefox.
 Note that FireFox does not support Manifest V3 as of 2021.
-        * `manifest-v2/`
-            * Code that supports a Manifest V2 web extension.

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the Chrome extension layer and the web page.
 So, I'm purposely designing the code base to not have any shared common code.